dsccommunity/ExchangeDsc/README.md

   specifies whether to exclude the database from the mailbox provisioning load balancer that distributes new mailboxes randomly and evenly across the available databases.
+* **IsExcludedFromProvisioningByOperator**: The
+  IIsExcludedFromProvisioningByOperator parameter specifies whether to exclude the database from the mailbox provisioning load balancer that distributes new mailboxes randomly and evenly across the available databases.
+* **IsExcludedFromProvisioningDueToLogicalCorruption*: The
+  IsExcludedFromProvisioningDueToLogicalCorruption parameter specifies whether to exclude the database from the mailbox provisioning load balancer that distributes new mailboxes randomly and evenly across the available databases.
 * **IsExcludedFromProvisioningReason**: The IsExcludedFromProvisioningReason parameter specifies the reason why you excluded the mailbox database from the mailbox provisioning load balancer.